NiklasGustafsson/onnx/docs/Operators-ml.md

 ### <a name="ai.onnx.ml.FeatureVectorizer"></a><a name="ai.onnx.ml.featurevectorizer">**ai.onnx.ml.FeatureVectorizer**</a>

-  Concatenates input features into one continuous output.<br><br>
+  Concatenates input tensors into one continuous output.<br><br>
-      **TODO: Correct this explanation, because it refers to an attribute that does not exist:**<br>
-      Inputlist is a list of input feature names, inputdimensions is the size of each input feature.
-      Inputs will be written to the output in the order of the input arguments.<br><br>
+      Inputs are copied to the output maintaining the order of the input arguments.<br><br>
-      All inputs are tensors of float.
-Any feature that is not a tensor of float should be converted using either Cast or CastMap.
+      All inputs must be integers or floats, while the output will be all floating point values.

 #### Version